 We ate well at Dickens in Downtown Plano!
 Central Market offered marshmallow roasting.
 We

 may have lied and convinced Owen it is against event rules to roast a marshmallow before eating dinner, so before heading to the fire, we stopped at a food truck.
 I’ve heard good things about the restaurants in the area, but at this point in the night, the restaurant wait times were pretty high.
-We grabbed a bowl from F and F Express and I kid you not, my super skinny, food-refusing 5 year old ate that thing like he has never eaten anything before.
+We grabbed a bowl from F and F Express and I kid you not, my super skinny, food-refusing 5-year-old ate that thing as he has never eaten anything before.
 He even went back for a second bowl.
 We’ll be tracking down that food truck again soon.

 After a few teriyaki bowls, Owen and I headed to the s’mores tent, hosted by Central Market.
 The line was long but it moved fast, and the s’mores were messy but they were delicious, and nothing that my

 baby wipes secret weapon couldn’t handle.
 S’mores were a good start to the sugar rush we were after!
 Before heading home for the night, we stopped at Amazeballz.
 Amazeballz are cute, creative and, above all, tasty cake balls!
 They even have some “adult” cake balls if you know what I’m saying.
 We stuck to the kid-friendly desserts and indulged in our lemon, cinnamon roll, birthday cake, and chocolate cake balls!

 The next day, we visited the Heritage Farmstead Museum for the Lantern Light, Victorian Holiday event.
 Have I been living under a rock these past few years?
 Where have I been?
 Where has this place been?
 Why have I never visited before?
 It’s so charming, especially with the Christmas decor on display!